 To understand the telematics system architecture, we need to explore its various components and their interconnections.
 At a high level, the telematics system consists of three main building blocks: the Telematics Control Unit (TCU), the Telematics Server, and the Telematics User Application.
+Effective telematics system development for cars begins with a clear definition of this end-to-end architecture, ensuring that each layer communicates efficiently with the next.

 Telematics Control Unit (TCU)

-The Telematics Control Unit (TCU) is a crucial component of the telematics system that is installed in the vehicle itself.
+The Telematics Control Unit (TCU) is a crucial component of the telematics system architecture that is installed in the vehicle itself.
 It serves as the interface between the vehicle and the telematics server, collecting and transmitting data from various sensors and onboard systems.
-The TCU is responsible for capturing key vehicle parameters such as speed, location, fuel level, and engine diagnostics over in-vehicle network interfaces such a CAN, LIN and Automotive Ethernet.
+The TCU is responsible for capturing key vehicle parameters such as speed, location, fuel level, and engine diagnostics over in-vehicle network interfaces such as CAN, LIN and Automotive Ethernet.

 The TCU uses cellular or satellite networks to establish a connection with the telematics server, enabling the real-time transmission of data.
 Additionally, it can receive commands from the telematics server to perform actions such as unlocking doors, disabling the engine, or activating emergency services.
-The TCU plays a vital role in ensuring seamless communication between the vehicle and the telematics system.
+The TCU plays a vital role in ensuring seamless communication within the telematics system architecture.

 Telematics Server